hackoregon/civicu-machine-learning/problems/resume-job-matching.md

 # Resume-Job Matching

 Imagine the company you are applying to is a recruiting firm that wants a data scientists to help them build a system for automatically identifying good candidate matches to job openings they are trying to fill.
+Let's start with the most basic version of this problem and work our way up.
+Imagine they have linked-in profiles for candidates with structured data: highest education level, job history (previous titles and employers, with dates), and they even get their eagerness label "actively seeking a new position", "passively looking", "not looking for a new job".
+They also have a plain text resume for each candidate and a "summary" written by the candidate.
+For jobs they have listings from Indeed with job title, minimum education levels, company name, company industry.

+1. some of the labels for "eagerness" values are missing, design a pipeline to fill in those values

+## Summary

 - type: supervised and/or unsupervised, classification and/or regression, indexing, search
-- data: semi-structured, unstructured text with some text metadat fields
+- data: semi-structured, unstructured text with some text metadata fields
 - data source: scraping or API (Indeed, LinkedIn)
 - bigdata: no
 - big O: O(N^2)